peerreynders/astro-wc-ssr-demo/README.md

 `App` composes the `Conduit` [context](https://docs.solidjs.com/references/concepts/state-management/context) with the [niladic](https://www.logicroom.co/blog/upgrade-your-react-ui-architecture#:~:text=is...%20none.-,Niladic,-The%20moment%20we) `TodoNew` and `TodoList` UI components.

-It should be noted that the `Conduit` value will **never** change once the component tree is created.
+It should be noted that the `Conduit` value will **never** change once the reactive graph has been established.
 App-bound data propagates via any functions that are exposed on the `Conduit` while component-bound data propagates along reactive signals and stores on the `Conduit`.
 The `Conduit` aggregates any information needed on the app-component highway in order to avoid [*Context Hell*](https://gist.github.com/zerkalica/e88192cf7adef439c9f0faab9235c0ba).

 The tradeoff is the introduction of niladic UI components (i.e. in the `app/ui` directory) that act as a [gateway](https://martinfowler.com/eaaCatalog/gateway.html)s for the props-only (context-free) components (under `app/ui/components`).
 These UI components are simple wrappers that narrow the `Conduit` interface (and apply transformations if necessary) to the props for the component(s) they delegate to; The represent the [boundary](https://martinfowler.com/bliki/SegregatedDOM.html) between the application logic and the UI logic.